rrevans/ubaboot/README.md

 Optional configuration:

 *   Setup registers and pin number for blinky USB activity LED.
+*   Customize vendor and product ID.

 ## Protocol details

-**Note:** ubaboot does not come with a USB vendor ID/product ID.
-You must configure one before using ubaboot.

 All operations are control transfers type vendor and recipient device.